LabAsim/scrape_tpp_gui/README.md

 It has been tested in Python 3.10 and Windows 10.
 It heavily relies on 3rd party packages.

-**Important Note**: Unfortunately, the Updater.exe inside one-file executable scraper_tpp_gui.exe is flagged as a threat by Avira antivirus, althought it does not contain, of course, any malware.
+**Important Note**: Unfortunately, the updater.exe inside the one-file executable scraper_tpp_gui.exe is flagged as a threat by Avira antivirus, although it does not contain, of course, any malware.

 ## Table of Contents
 - [Dependencies](#dependencies)